 In Idaho, we’re making it easier for kids to develop healthy habits.

-Over 150 schools serving more than 75,000 students across the state have joined Healthier Generation’s Healthy Schools Program, creating healthier school environments for children to thrive.
+Over 140 schools serving almost 72,000 students across the state have joined Healthier Generation’s Healthy Schools Program, creating healthier school environments for children to thrive.

 Hear from a school champion from just one of the many schools and districts we work with in Idaho: Twin Falls School District #41, enrolled in the Healthy Schools Program since 2014.